Hit By A Truck in Georgia? What to Do Next

 Frequently Asked Questions After a Truck Accident

 Dealing with the aftermath of a truck accident can be stressful and confusing.
-With that in mind, The Champion Firm team has answered some of the questions we most frequently receive from our clients.
+With that in mind, The Champion Firm team has answered some of the questions the our personal injury lawyers most frequently receive from our clients.
 If you have additional questions about a truck accident claim, please reach out to discuss the details.

 How long do I have to file a claim?